matscisteph/Silicone-3D-Printer/README.md

-# LulzBot Silicone Printer
+# Silicone 3D Printer
-Documentation and custom firmware for the silicone printer created for mLab.
+Documentation and custom firmware for the silicone printer created for [mLab](https://www.mlabrobotics.com).